See MapTrack in action

 • Improve operational discipline

-Summary: Assignments ensure every tool has an accountable user.
+Summary: Assignments ensure every tool has an accountable user, reducing misplacement and improving operational efficiency.

 3. Conduct Digital Condition Reports and Safety Checklists